GeminiDRSoftware/DRAGONS/astrodata/doc/cheatsheet/cheatsheet.rst

 Description
 -----------
-The |astrodata_class| object is assigned by "tags" that describe the type of data it contains.
+The |AstroData| object is assigned by "tags" that describe the type of data it contains.
 The tags are drawn from rules defined in
 |gemini_instruments| and are based on header information.

 When mapping a FITS file, each science pixel extension is loaded as a
 |NDAstroData| object.
 The list is zero-indexed.
 So FITS
-extension 1 becomes element 0 of the |astrodata_class| object.
+extension 1 becomes element 0 of the |AstroData| object.
 If a ``VAR`` extension is present, it is loaded to the variance attribute of the
 |NDAstroData|.
 If a ``DQ`` extension is present, it is loaded to the ``.mask``
 attribute of the |NDAstroData|. ``SCI``, ``VAR`` and ``DQ`` are associated through the ``EXTVER`` keyword value.

-In the file below, each |astrodata_class| "extension" contains the pixel data, then an error plane (``.variance``) and a bad pixel mask plane (``.mask``).
+In the file below, each |AstroData| "extension" contains the pixel data, then an error plane (``.variance``) and a bad pixel mask plane (``.mask``).
 |Table| can be attached to an extension, like OBJCAT, or to the
-|astrodata_class| object globally, like REFCAT.
+|AstroData| object globally, like REFCAT.
 (In this case, OBJCAT is a
 catalogue of the sources detected in the image, REFCAT is a reference catalog for the area covered by the whole file.)
 If other 2D data needs to be associated with an extension this can also be done, like here with OBJMASK,